etesync/ios/README.md

 2. Some operations are a bit slow so initial sync can even take a few minutes.
 Just wait.
 Don't interrupt it.
 3. Address books are not currently synced to the device, you can only view the change log.
 This is due to [an expo bug](https://github.com/expo/expo/pull/6016) that we already fixed upstream, but are waiting for a release that includes it.
 4. Sync is only triggered when you open the app and when you manually click the sync button.
 It doesn't yet sync automatically in the background.
-5. Recurring events and tasks are currently read-only and any changes to them won't sync back to other clients.
+5. Only basic recurrence rules are currently supported.
+Waiting on Expo SDK 36 which includes [this pull request](https://github.com/expo/expo/pull/6300).

 # Setup